-Owen explained that the bill would make the apprenticeship-to-journeyworker ratio 1:1 for all apprenticeship programs and remove the Bureau's ability to modify the ratio.
+Owen explained that the proposed law would make the apprenticeship-to-journeyworker ratio 1:1 for all apprenticeship programs and remove the Bureau's ability to modify the ratio.
 The bill would also remove the required minimum lengths for the carpentry and plumbing apprentices.
-The Bureau encourages stakeholders and state committees to address their questions and comments to the elected officials sponsoring the bill.
-Furthermore, state committees cannot take any action as an advisory committee because they are entities to the Bureau, which is a government agency.